jsommer-enterprise-cloud-testing/Issue-Report/README.md

-# Hello world javascript action
+# Issue Report Javascript Action

 This action creates a report based on the issues in a project which is passed in via parameter.